Slion/XenForoAddOnSlionsToc/README.md

 `php cmd.php xf-addon:build-release Slions/Toc`

-The generate ZIP file can be found in the following folder:
+The generated ZIP file can be found in the following folder:

 `/src/addons/Slions/Toc/_releases`